SarahSchoonmaker/docker-etl-aws/README.md

-# weather-app
-This is the repo of the Weather app from my YouTube video

 # Project structure
-In this project you build a end-to-end pipeline from requesting weather data from an API to visualizing the results on a Dashboard.
+End-to-end pipeline requesting weather data from an API and visualizing the results on a Dashboard.
-As tools we use the weather api, Docker, AWS Elastic container registry, AWS Lambda, AWS EventBridge and Grafana as the dashboard solution.
+I use the weather api, Docker, AWS Elastic container registry, AWS Lambda, AWS EventBridge and Grafana as the dashboard solution.
 Here's an overview of the pipeline:
 ![Project setup image](/assets/project-structure.png)